mathare/api-testing-postman/README.md

 There is no pre-request script.

 The response time test is created here at the collection level and thus applied to all requests within the collection.
-The maximum expected response time is obtained from an environment variable and an assertion checks the actual response time is less than that maximum.
-If we want to change this test we can change the code here and it will affect all requests in the collection.
+The maximum expected response time is obtained from an environment variable, and an assertion checks the actual response time is less than that maximum.
+If we want to change this test we can change the code here, and it will affect all requests in the collection.

 **Posts** (folder)

 There is no pre-request script.

 This is where we test the response is in JSON format.
 This is done by checking that the `content-type` header is present and that is it set to `application/json` as well as using an in-built assertion that the response is in JSON format.
-It's a belt and braces check but it given the minimal additional overhead it is worth doing.
+It's a belt and braces check, but it given the minimal additional overhead it is worth doing.

 The equivalent folders for the other endpoints (comments, photos etc) would do the same.
 If the response for all endpoints was expected to be JSON this test could be moved to the parent collection rather than duplicating it across all endpoint folders.